MicrosoftDocs/architecture-center/docs/reference-architectures/saga/saga.md

 - The saga pattern may initially be challenging, as it requires a new way of thinking on how to coordinate a transaction and maintain data consistency for a business process spanning multiple microservices.
 - The saga pattern is particularly hard to debug, and the complexity grows as participants increase.
 - Data can't be rolled back, because saga participants commit changes to their local databases.
-- The implementation must be capable of handling a set of potential transient failures, and provide idempotence for reducing side-effects and ensuring data consistency.
+- The implementation must be capable of handling a set of potential transient failures, and provide *idempotence* for reducing side-effects and ensuring data consistency.
+Idempotence means that the same operation can be repeated multiple times without changing the initial result.
 - It's best to implement observability to monitor and track the saga workflow.
 - The lack of participant data isolation imposes durability challenges.
 The saga implementation must include countermeasures to reduce anomalies.